 Top 100 Countries by Budget Deficit (% of GDP), 2025

-This page ranks countries by the IMF measure of general government net lending / borrowing as a share of GDP, expressed here in plain language as budget deficit where the balance is negative.
-For broad cross-country coverage, the table uses the latest widely comparable IMF snapshot, which is still centered mainly on 2024 actual values and is presented here as the nearest full-country reference set for a 2025 comparison page.
+This budget deficit by country 2025 ranking uses the IMF measure of general government net lending / borrowing as a share of GDP, shown as a budget deficit where the balance is negative.
+The page uses the latest IMF comparable snapshot: a broad country reference set centered mainly on 2024 actual balances.
+It is not a final 2025 outturn table.

-The top of the table does not reflect a single fiscal pattern.
-It mixes war finance, microstate volatility, post-crisis adjustment, commodity dependence, and structurally weak budget balances.
+The top of the table includes war finance, microstate volatility, post-crisis adjustment, commodity dependence and structurally weak budget balances.

-Timor-Leste sits far above the rest of the ranking, which usually points to a fiscal model where public spending is running far ahead of the domestic non-oil revenue base.
+Timor-Leste sits far above the rest of the ranking, with public spending far ahead of the domestic non-oil revenue base.

-Kiribati illustrates how a very small revenue base can produce unusually large fiscal swings when public expenditure, external grants, and capital programs do not move in step.
+Kiribati shows how a very small revenue base can produce large fiscal swings when public expenditure, external grants and capital programs do not move in step.

-Ukraine belongs to a separate wartime category, where defense, resilience, and emergency support dominate the fiscal picture.
+Ukraine is a wartime case, with defense, resilience and emergency support dominating the fiscal picture.

 The Maldives combines heavy infrastructure and debt-service pressure with a tourism-led economy that can be sensitive to shocks.

-Bolivia remains one of the clearer structural deficit stories in Latin America rather than a one-off crisis spike.
+Bolivia points to a structural deficit pattern rather than a one-off crisis spike.

-Zimbabwe combines macro instability, limited policy credibility, and a weak fiscal base, which makes even a mid-table deficit ratio harder to finance than the headline alone may suggest.
+Zimbabwe combines macro instability, limited policy credibility and a weak fiscal base, which can make a large deficit harder to finance.

-Sri Lanka is still carrying the legacy of a severe macro crisis, so the deficit has to be read alongside debt restructuring and adjustment.
+Sri Lanka is still carrying the legacy of a severe macro crisis, so the deficit should be read alongside debt restructuring and adjustment.

-Brunei reminds readers that resource-backed economies can still run sizable deficits when expenditure commitments stay high relative to cyclical revenues.
+Brunei shows that resource-backed economies can run sizable deficits when expenditure commitments stay high relative to cyclical revenues.

 The chart uses absolute deficit size, so the longest bar marks the deepest financing gap.